 Pronominalization is appropriate when the noun in an embedded clause (a constituent part of another clause) is identical to the noun in the matrix clause (which contains the embedded clause).
-In referring to the noun in the matrix clause, a resumptive pronoun (a co-referential noun phrase) is often used.
-Look at these examples where the noun in the matrix clauses are replaced by the pronoun it in the embedded clauses:
+In referring to the noun in the matrix clause, pronominalization is often used.
+Look at these examples where the noun in the matrix clauses (bolded) is replaced by the pronoun it in the embedded clauses (italicized):

 SUMMARY/OBSERVATIONS: When pronominalization is used in an embedded clause, the pronoun is usually omitted.
 Notice also that each of the verb preceding the pronoun is always transitive.